DigiBP/25DIGIBP2/README.md

 - Strengthen Participant Experience
 - Increase Transparency and Monitoring

-## Process Participant Roles 🔍
+## Process Participant Roles🔍
 - GWP – Coordinating entity (Advisor for financial service providers)
 - Participants – course attendees
 - Lecturer – the course facilitators

-## Identified Challenges in the AS-IS Process 🚧
+## Identified Challenges in the AS-IS Process🚧
 The current training process at GWP, while structured, presents several challenges that limit efficiency, scalability, and consistency.
 The following issues have been identified:

 ### 🔄 Process Execution Challenges